LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 ====================

 Unordered containers store their elements in a manner where there is no position based ordering.
-Lasso supports two unordered container types: map and set.
+Lasso supports two unordered container types: :type:`map` and :type:`set`.
 Maps provide access to the elements via separate keys.
 Sets store only the elements themselves.

 .. _map: